 - 7. The Knowledge Base replies with the requested data, if any - 8.
-The Curation Controller performs the curation process which decides the validated controllers that will be added to the curated list, if any, and which controllers in the curated list should be removed, if any.
+The curation controller performs the curation process which decides the validated controllers that will be added to the curated list, if any, and which controllers in the curated list should be removed, if any.

-NOTE 3 - Discussion of the logic used to drive the curation process is beyond the scope of this document.
+NOTE 3 - Discussion of the logic used to drive the curation process is beyond the scope of this Recommendation.
 Examples of such processes can be found in clause 8.3.2.1.

-- 9. The Curation Controller notifies the AN Orchestrator that it has completed the curation process - 10.
-The AN Orchestrator request the Curation Controller to update the Knowledge Base with the curated list of controllers - 11.
-The Curation Controller updates the Knowledge Base with the list of curated controllers for the use case - 12.
-The AN Orchestrator provides the adaptation specification to the Selection Controller - 13.
-The Selection Controller derives the controller specifications from the adaptation specifications and requests the list of curated controllers from the Knowledge Base - 14.
+- 9. The curation controller notifies the AN orchestrator that it has completed the curation process - 10.
+The AN orchestrator requests the curation controller to update the Knowledge Base with the curated list of controllers - 11.
+The curation controller updates the Knowledge Base with the list of curated controllers for the use case - 12.
+The AN orchestrator provides the adaptation specification to the selection controller - 13.
+The selection controller derives the controller specifications from the adaptation specifications and requests the list of curated controllers from the Knowledge Base - 14.
 The Knowledge Base replies with the list of requested data, if any - 15.
-The curation controller requests additional from the Knowledge Base needed to support the curation process
+The curation controller requests additional knowledge from the Knowledge Base needed to support the curation process.